raganwald/raganwald.github.com/_posts/2015-02-23-the-last-word-on-interviewing.md

 These are my comments on [Interviewing a JavaScript Programmer](http://raganwald.com/2015/02/21/interviewing-for-a-front-end-job.html).
 Let's start with the technical bits, because that's what many commenters fixate upon.

+The story concerns a job interview, where the interviewer ("Christine") asks the candidate (known as "The Carpenter") to whiteboard JavaScript code solving this problem:

+> Consider a finite checkerboard of unknown size.
+On each square, we randomly place an arrow pointing to one of its four sides.
+A chequer is placed randomly on the checkerboard.
+Each move consists of moving the chequer one square in the direction of the arrow in the square it occupies.
+If the arrow should cause the chequer to move off the edge of the board, the game halts.

+> The problem is this: The game board is hidden from us.
+A player moves the chequer, following the rules.
+As the player moves the chequer, they calls out the direction of movement, e.g. “↑, →, ↑, ↓, ↑, →…” Write an algorithm that will determine whether the game halts, **strictly from the called out directions**, in finite time and space.

+Meanwhile, the Carpenter had been coached by a headhunter ("Bob Plissken") that the company likes to ask this question and about detecting cycles in a graph.
+The Carpenter tries to convert the problem into a graph problem, but Christine fails him out of the interview without even giving him a chance to test and polish his first draft.

+### flaws in the solution given

-The Carpenter's solution is not correct, not even close.
+Now, the Carpenter's solution is not correct, not even close.
 This is partly deliberate, partly accidental.
 When I wrote the problem, I deliberately inserted a rather obvious flaw.
 Here's his complete solution:

 {% highlight javascript %}
 const Game = (size = 8) => {